Dr. Kregg Einspahr

 Among current NAIA cross country programs, the Concordia women are ranked No. 1 all-time, according to a scoring system developed by the NAIA Cross Country Coaches Association.
 The Bulldog men rank sixth among respective programs in that same point system.

 Einspahr has coached a total of 23 track and field national championship performances.
 In 2015 throwers Cody Boellstorff, Zach Lurz and Josh Slechta each won an individual national title.
 The list also includes six-time pole vault national champion TJ Kloster and two-time 3,000 meter race walk titlist Chris Tegtmeier.

 A 1982 graduate of Concordia, Einspahr continued his education at the University of Nebraska where he earned his master’s degree in Biology in 1985.
 He received a doctorate degree (PhD) in Biochemistry and Physiology from the University of Texas in 1988.
 Einspahr also completed a post-doctoral fellowship in Immunology at the Mayo Clinic in Rochester, Minnesota.
 In addition to coaching, he serves as a professor of biology at Concordia.

 Dr. Einspahr’s teams are known not only for their competitiveness, but also for their work in the classroom.
-In 2009 and 2010, the Concordia Track & Field Teams had more NAIA Scholar-Athletes (Academic All-Americans) than any school in the conference or national association.
+In 2014 and 2015 the Concordia track and field teams had more NAIA scholar-athletes than any school in the conference or national association.